Home / Seasonal Guides / Summer Guide / Family Fun on the Philly Waterfront Returns With Summerfest & Spruce Street Harbor Park!

 Gather your crew and unwind at Happy Hour in Spruce Street Harbor Park’s Lazy Hammock every Sunday–Wednesday from 4–7 pm.
 Enjoy discounted beer, wine, and select cocktails alongside waterfront views, golden sunsets, and laid-back summer vibes on the Delaware River Waterfront.

-Spruce Street Harbor Park will be open from May 22–September 7, admission to the park is free, but be sure to check the event calendar for hours and schedule changes.
+Spruce Street Harbor Park will be open from May 22–September 7, 2026.
+Admission to the park is free, but be sure to check the event calendar for hours and schedule changes.

 Photos courtesy of Delaware River Waterfront.